sy4ffa/SoftwareEng/Domain Model/UC5-UC8.md

 -------------------------- | ---- | ------------
-Coordinate actions of concepts associated with this use case and delegate the work to other concepts. | D | Controller Render the retrieved records into an HTML document for sending to actor's Web browser for display | D | Page maker Checking whether there are any card details added for payment or not | D | Searcherer HTML documentation that shows the actor the current context, what actions can be done, and outcomes of the previous actions | K | Interface Page
+Coordinate actions of concepts associated with this use case and delegate the work to other concepts. | D | Controller Render the retrieved records into an HTML document for sending to actor's Web browser for display | D | Page maker Checking whether there are any card details added for payment or not | D | Seeker HTML documentation that shows the actor the current context, what actions can be done, and outcomes of the previous actions | K | Interface Page
 Form specifying the fill parameters for database storage | K | Fill page Information regarding actor's payment details | K | Key